-Certain use cases may be improved by allowing Child Records to be automatically created and mapped to Parent Records on a regular cadence.
+Certain use cases may be improved by allowing child records to be automatically created and linked to parent records on a regular cadence.
 Examples of these common use cases are automatically kicking off a risk assessment, control evaluation, or vendor assessment.

 Create a Child Record Based on a Predefined Due Date